Skip to content

 “Am I saving enough?”
 It is one of the most common financial questions, and one of the hardest to answer.
 The right amount depends on your age, income, goals, and where you are starting from.

 Still, benchmarks help.
 They give you a target to aim for and a way to measure progress.
-Let’s break down how much you should realistically have saved at every stage, from your 20s through your 50s and beyond.
+Here is how much you should realistically have saved at every stage, from your 20s through your 50s and beyond.

 These are very different numbers.
 Someone with $8,000 in a savings account and $85,000 in a 401(k) is in a very different position than someone with $85,000 in cash and nothing invested.
 Both “have savings,” but the second person is actually falling behind on retirement.